Forces of the Abyss - Tactica Demonica

 Shooting from a single Efreet is roughly equivalent to a regiment of Flamer Bearers.
 The Firepower they add is great for supporting those Flame Bearers, and their mobility can help them stay safe throughout the game, all the while throwing out those Fireballs each turn.

-No Inspring is a big problem though, since you really want at least three Inspiring sources in any game of at least 2000pts.
+No Inspiring is a big problem though, since you really want at least three Inspiring sources in any game of at least 2000pts.
 So that Efreet will either need an Inspiring Talisman, or be taken as your 4th Champion.

 The Bloody Cardinal